As an SME, there is near enough a 1 in 2 chance (or higher) that your business will be subject to a cyber attack – if it hasn’t happened already.

 Training to look for the signs of suspicious activity can help with awareness of the risks – question whether the person concerned would really say what the email says.
 Poor use of English, email from mobiles etc. are warning signs.

 Top tip: Make it standard practice to re-confirm email based requests for payment, call the person who you think has been compromised and check.
 It might slow the process down but if it saves you £27,000 – no one is going to complain about that.

 Our mobile devices are often also an entry point to business information and networks.
 So, their security is paramount.

-Top tip: Using a Mobile Device Manager (MDM) can bring an additional layer of security for company issued or BYOD phones.
+Top tip: Using a Mobile Device Manager (MDM) can bring an additional layer of security for company-issued or BYOD phones.
 It is software that allows IT administrators to control, secure and enforce policies on smartphones, tablets and other endpoints.
-Avoid public w-fi, use a VPN secure connection when traveling – and make sure you read our post on business travel before you leave.
+Avoid public wi-fi, use a VPN secure connection when travelling and make sure you read our post on business travel before you leave.

 8: Create strong, memorable passwords